 You would think the answer to this would be pretty straightforward: Solution “A” works for skinnier people, solution “B” works for more heavy-set people, solution “C” works for women and solution “D” is great for deep concealment.
 It’s not that cut and dry though, everyone has their own preference that works with their body and their style.

 The best way to figure out how to carry is to try different types of carry, different carry positions, and different holsters until you find the one that works for you.
-It’s a long, expensive and uncomfortable process weeding through different holsters, so sometimes it’s better to ask friends and see if you can try there’s for even a couple minutes.
-It may not give you the entire answer as to whether or not that carry set up is for you, but it will at least eliminate some products that may be really uncomfortable for you.
+It’s a long, expensive, and uncomfortable process weeding through different holsters, so sometimes it’s better to ask friends and see if you can try theirs for even a few minutes.
+It may not give you the entire answer as to whether or not that carry setup is for you, but it will at least eliminate some products that may be really uncomfortable for you.

-While most people are quick to figure body type into the equation first, it’s not always the most important element.
+While most people are quick to figure out body type into the equation first, it’s not always the most important element.
 Often times body type is going to be more important to the type of holster that is used, rather than where it is placed.
-Another key element is fashion, or sense of style.
-Different dress-types will be better for different types of carry.
+Another key element is fashion or sense of style.
+Different dress types will be better for different types of carry.
 For example, the slouchy shirts and scarves that adorn women’s fashion magazines today lend themselves toward appendix carry.

-#2 How do I learn about the concealed carry laws?
+#2 How do I learn about concealed carry laws?

 There are a lot of good, generic references available online, such as usconcealedcarry.com, and a good defensive handgun class will also teach you a lot about the carry laws in your area, but short of talking to a lawyer the next best place to look is your state’s website.

 Understanding when and where your concealed carry permit does (or doesn’t) apply is also important.
 Some states have more restrictions about carrying into city hall, or even in bars.
-It’s never a good idea to drink when carrying, but some states will allow you to act as designated driver and hang out in the bar even when carrying, where as some states will not.
+It’s never a good idea to drink when carrying, but some states will allow you to act as a designated driver and hang out in the bar even when carrying, whereas some states will not.

-Before going anywhere, it’s essential to look up whether or not your permit will apply in that state, and if not to familiarize yourself with the firearm and knife laws before travelling there.
-Again, the best place to get all this information, short of a lawyer, is to look directly as the state’s website.
+Before going anywhere, it’s essential to look up whether or not your permit will apply in that state, and if not to familiarize yourself with the firearm and knife laws before traveling there.
+Again, the best place to get all this information, short of a lawyer, is to look directly at the state’s website.

 #3 What is the minimum caliber I should carry?

 This also rolls into the importance of selecting a gun for carry that you actually like.
-Most carry guns aren’t going to be as comfortable shoot as a full-size firearm, but that doesn’t mean that a concealed carry gun has to be “scary” to shoot.
-Since this is a gun you are dedicating yourself to train with and shoot with on a regular basis, shooting it shouldn’t be an ordeal, it should still be fun.
+Most carry guns aren’t going to be as comfortable to shoot as a full-size firearm, but that doesn’t mean that a concealed carry gun has to be “scary” to shoot.
+Since this is a gun you are dedicating yourself to training with and shooting with on a regular basis, shooting it shouldn’t be an ordeal, it should still be fun.